A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-\paragraph{\textbf{L3 Study Evaluation and Comparability}} To enhance reproducibility and comparability across studies, future research should prioritize standardized evaluation protocols.
-Specifically, we recommend the use of datasets with documented train/validation/test splits and careful alignment with datasets used in related studies to ensure meaningful comparisons within the same use case.
+To enhance reproducibility and comparability across studies, future research should prioritize standardized evaluation protocols.
+Specifically, we recommend the use of datasets with documented train/validation/test splits (or even closed evaluation of test splits) and careful alignment with datasets used in related studies to ensure meaningful comparisons within the same use case.
 We provide the mappings of datasets to surveyed use cases in the artifacts~\cite{replicationpackage}.

 To assess generalization and maximize comparability with prior works, models should be evaluated on multiple datasets, combining recent datasets such as PrimeVul~\cite{PrimeVul} or MegaVul~\cite{MegaVul} with established benchmark datasets such as Devign~\cite{Devign} or Big-Vul~\cite{BigVul}.
 All pre-processing and filtering steps must be documented to enable replication.
 In support of open science~\cite{nong2022open}, sharing of code, evaluation scripts, and model checkpoints is encouraged.